axa-group/Parsr/docs/configuration.md

 ### 4.2.
 Granularity

 The `granularity` parameter can be either `word` or `character` and defines at what level of granularity the export will be.

+If the level is not specified, `word` is the default one.

 _Warning: exporting with a character granularity will result on very big Json files (probably more than 10Mo)._